Key learning points

 Personalising action plans

-This ‘standard’ action plan needs to be personalised to age group; literacy (a pictorial action plan is available to download from the Imperial College website);15 language (Asthma UK has action plans available to download in a range of languages); and cultural diversity.16 Clinical considerations are also important, such as trigger avoidance; co-existent rhinitis;17 asthma severity; maintenance regimen (specific advice will be needed for inhaled corticosteroids as single inhaler, combination inhalers, maintenance and reliever treatment); and multimorbidity.18,19
+This ‘standard’ action plan needs to be personalised to age group; literacy (a pictorial action plan is available to download from the Imperial College website);15 language (Asthma + Lung UK has action plans available to download in a range of languages); and cultural diversity.16 Clinical considerations are also important, such as trigger avoidance; co-existent rhinitis;17 asthma severity; maintenance regimen (advice will be need to be adapted for inhaled corticosteroids such as single inhaler, combination inhalers, maintenance and reliever treatment); and multimorbidity.18,19